Skip to main content

-A map and compass should always accompany you on your hikep.
+A map and compass should always accompany you on your hike.
 But do you know how to use them?

-Being able to read mapshelps you both plan and navigate on a trip.
-Here is a brief introduction to the use of a map and compass.
-Practice makes perfect.
+Being able to read a map helps you both plan and navigate your trip.
+Here is a brief introduction to using a map and compass.
+Remember: Practice makes perfect.

-Watch a video of how to use a map and compass:
+Watch the video guide: How to use a map and compass

 Navigating with your compass

-- Turn the compass bezel so that the orienting arrow and orienting lines at the bottom of the compass housing are parallel to the north-south lines on the map.
+• Align the Housing: Keeping the baseplate still, turn the compass bezel until the orienting lines at the bottom of the housing are parallel to the North-South grid lines on the map.

 The compass needle points towards the magnetic north pole while the map is oriented towards the geographical north pole.
 The difference between these two North Poles is called the misdirection.
 It varies depending on where you are in the country.
 A declination of one degree will cause you to get about 30 meters off course for every one and a half kilometers you walk.